-I also sometimes make weird computer music (finished stuff goes here and stuff that's still in flux goes here), some rough stop-motion animation for some of that music.
+I also sometimes make poorly executed computer music (finished-ish stuff goes here and stuff that's still in flux goes here), some rough stop-motion animation for some of that music.
 A friend and I have started a small tape label for noise and noise-adjacent music.
-As part of that we've started an online/streaming gig series called FEAST, which has been tons of fun IMHO.
+We also did an occasional online/streaming gig series called FEAST, which was tons of fun.
 I also occasionally put up photos of drawings and collages and whatnot that I did on twitter and on instagram.
-I don't make any claims that my art is worth your time, but making it is absolutely worth my time.
+I don't make any claims that any of this is worth your time, but making it is absolutely worth my time.
 I spent years wanting to do and make stuff but not doing so because I thought I sucked at it.
 Now I figure I'll just make stuff even though I feel like I suck at it because that feels better.
-I mention this here in case anyone reading this is similarly holding themselves back.
-More people should make art, regardless of the product and regardless whether they feel like they're good at it, and it's ugly that many of learn not to do so.
+It's fun to make stuff, regardless of the product, and it's ugly that so many of us learn not to do so.

 Getting more academicky...

 I keep an occasionally updated and very whiny writing diary, based on John Steinbeck's very whiny writing diary and the advice of Joli Jensen's excellent book Write No Matter What.
 I don't know that it's worth anyone's time to read the diary, but it helps me feel accountable to have that link there.

 I wrote a series of blog posts mostly focused on my writing life and feelings (writing is hard!
 I feel like I'm bad at it!
 I got writers' block and it was awful!) and the ways I organize my writing and revision process.